Major professional sports leagues in the United States and Canada: United States

 Each of the current major leagues has franchises placed nationwide, with multiple franchises in each of the United States' four census regions—Northeast, Midwest, South, and West.

 Major leagues tend to place franchises only in the largest, most populated metropolitan areas.
 Most major league teams are in metropolitan areas having populations of more than 2 million.
 All but 12 continental U.S. metropolitan areas with a population of more than 1 million host at least one major sports franchise.
 (Note: The exceptions, in descending order of population, are the Inland Empire of California, Hampton Roads, Providence, Louisville, Richmond, Birmingham, Fresno, Grand Rapids, Hartford, Tucson, Rochester, and Tulsa.)
 All five U.S.-based major leagues each currently have at least two teams in both the New York/North Jersey area and the Los Angeles/Anaheim market.
-MLB, which historically (as a result of its history as two rival leagues) had a team in each component league in Boston, Philadelphia, and St. Louis up until the mid-20th century, and in the San Francisco Bay Area until the Athletics move from Oakland to Sacramento following the 2024 season, still has separate AL and NL teams in Chicago.
+MLB, which historically (as a result of its history as two rival leagues) had a team in each component league in Boston, Philadelphia, and St. Louis up until the mid-20th century, and in the San Francisco Bay Area until the Athletics moved from Oakland to Sacramento following the 2024 season, still has separate AL and NL teams in Chicago.
 Twelve American metropolitan areas have a complete set of one or more teams in each of the Big Four leagues; of these, only Detroit does not have an MLS team.